 1) Keep and file all correspondence related to the DEC and perform such other duties as the DEC Chair directs.

 2) In coordination with the DEC Chair, prepare meeting agendas and email written notices of each:

 a) Regular meeting of the DEC to each qualified member at least ten (10) days prior to the date of the meeting.

-b) Special meeting of the DEC within forty (40) hours of receiving notice from the County Chair of the DEC calling for such meeting.
+b) Special meeting of the DEC within forty (40) hours of receiving notice from the DEC Chair calling for such meeting.

-4) Furnish rosters of DEC members, officer, district coordinators, committee chairs, and members to all DEC members within thirty (30) days after any organizational meeting and quarterly thereafter.
+3) Furnish rosters of DEC members, officers, district coordinators, committee chairs, and members to all DEC members within thirty (30) days after any organizational meeting and quarterly thereafter.

-5) Make all reports regarding membership to the Lee County Supervisor of Elections as required by Florida Statutes.
+4) Make all reports regarding membership to the Lee County Supervisor of Elections (SOE) and Party Affairs of the FDP as required by Florida Statutes and FDP Bylaws.

-1) Attend and keep minutes and records of all meetings of the DEC, and file a copy of all minutes with the FLORIDA DEMOCRATIC PARTY within (20) days of their approval by the DEC.
+1) Attend and keep minutes and records of all meetings of the DEC, and file a copy of all minutes with the FDP within (20) days of their approval by the DEC.